Sedation Dentistry For Dental Implants

 Dental Implants vs. Bridges

-If you have a missing tooth or compromised tooth, you have the option of a dental implant or a bridge.
-In most cases, a dental implant is a better option, because it only affects a single tooth; whereas, to place a bridge, we have to put crowns on your two adjacent teeth to create the three-part bridge.
+If you have a missing tooth or a compromised tooth, you have the option of a dental implant or a bridge.
+In most cases, a dental implant is the better option, because it only affects a single tooth; whereas, to place a bridge, we have to put crowns on your two adjacent teeth to create the three-part bridge.

 Dental Implants vs. Gaps In Your Smile

 When you lose a tooth – whether it’s due to injury, illness, or decay – the worst thing you can do is leave a gaping hole.
 Leaving a hole for a long period of time can cause your surrounding teeth to “collapse,” which could permanently affect your bite.